 Second offense.
 An offender can be charged with a second-offense DUI if he or she has a prior DUI conviction within the last ten years.
 Generally, a second drugged driving offense is a felony and will result in one to five years in prison, having to attend a victim impact panel, and up to $2,500 in fines.
 The offender must complete a substance abuse evaluation and serve at least five days in jail or inpatient treatment.
 If the judge grants probation, the offender will be subject to electronic monitoring.

-DUI convictions.
-A driver's license will be suspended for 180 days for a first DUI offense.
-A second DUI offense within ten years results in a one-year license suspension.
-A driver can install an ignition interlock device and enroll in the Impaired Driver Accountability Program to obtain limited driving privileges during the suspension period.
+A driver's license will be suspended for at least 180 days for a first DUI offense.
+A second DUI offense within ten years results in a minimum one-year license suspension.

 During the revocation period, drivers must enroll in the state's Impaired Driver Accountability Program.
 This program grants limited driving privileges via an ignition interlock device but also requires satisfactory completion of the program prior to license reinstatement.

 Under Oklahoma's test refusal statutes, a driver who unlawfully refuses to submit to a blood or urine test will face the same license suspension as if the driver had been convicted of a DUI.

 All court-ordered treatment and substance abuse programs must be completed prior to license reinstatement.

 A DUI can lead to severe consequences in Oklahoma.
 So, if you've been arrested for driving under the influence, getting legal help is a good idea.
 A qualified DUI lawyer can explain how the law applies in your case and help you decide on the best course of action.